Blood Donors Give Toddler Fighting Chance

 "I cannot put into words and stress enough how grateful I am to hear his feet hit the floor each and every single day and that is only because of the donors who gave him life."

-Roman is ten now.
-He is alive and well in large part because blood and platelet donors took the time out of their day to give a part of themselves.
+Today, Roman is alive and well in large part because blood and platelet donors took the time out of their day to give a part of themselves.

 For those who choose not to donate because they are afraid of needles or because they think it's not that important, Jody disagrees.